abhisekkr/DevChat/README.md

 - Support to leave group
 - Starring Important Messages
 - Delete Message
+- Editing of Personal Details like Profile pic,name.etc.

 ***Glad to see you here!
 If liked , Do star the repo , THANK YOU !